top of page

 Introduction

 Being coachable is defined as being easily taught and trained to do something better.
-Players who are coachable don’t just tolerate being told the truth and being held accountable, they welcome it.
+Players who are coachable, don’t just tolerate being told the truth and being held accountable, they welcome and want it.

 The Truth Helps

 Kevin Garnett exemplified what it means to be coachable.
-He wanted to be pushed, to be held accountable, to be told the truth, and to be coached.
-Mentally strong players have such a strong craving to be the best, they will do whatever it takes to get better, even if it means being yelled at.
+He wanted to be coached, pushed, held accountable, and told the truth.
+Mentally strong players have such a strong craving to be the best that they will do whatever it takes to get better, even if it means they look bad in the moment for being wrong.
 To great players, getting better is more important than looking like they are right.

 The difference between thinking the truth hurts and thinking the truth helps depends on if you are focused on the big picture or if you are focused on your current feelings.
 When you are focused on how you feel in the moment of being coached and held accountable, you are only thinking about how hurtful the truth is.
 When you are focused on being the best basketball player you can be, you understand that being coached and being held accountable can help you get there, so instead of getting defensive, you welcome it.